-This authentic Italian pumpkin risotto recipe makes a wonderful meal for any occasion, and it's ready in just 20 minutes!
+This Italian pumpkin risotto recipe makes a wonderful meal for any occasion, and it's ready in just 20 minutes!

 Pumpkin risotto is a popular recipe from northern Italy that is incredibly easy to make at home, and it's sure to wow your guests at the dinner table on any special occasion.